asriram3/BusApp/README.md

 # BusApp
-Simple android app that shows the bus arrival timings for bus stops in Singapore.
+An Android app that shows the bus arrival timings for bus stops in Singapore.